 Explaining White Privilege to a Broke White Person, by Gina Crosley-Corcoran

 Coffee With the Founder

-Join the founder of The Privilege Institute & annual White Privilege Conference, Dr. Eddie Moore J., for coffee and conversation with past Keynotes, Presenters & co-conspirators from the annual conference, now in its 21st year.
+Join the Founder/Executive Director of The Privilege Institute & annual White Privilege Conference, Dr. Eddie Moore J., for coffee and conversation with past Keynotes, Presenters & co-conspirators from the annual conference, now in its 21st year.

 21-Day Racial Equity Habit Building Challenge ©

 Have you ever made a successful change in your life?
 Perhaps you wanted to exercise more, eat less, or change jobs?
 Think about the time and attention you dedicated to the process.
 A lot, right?
 Change is hard.
 Creating effective social justice habits, particularly those dealing with issues of power, privilege, supremacy and leadership is like any lifestyle change.
 The good news is, there’s an abundance of resources just waiting to empower you to be a more effective player in the quest for equity and justice.
 Please use this plan just as it is, or adapt it to a sector, an ethnic/racial group, or interest area. *